-SHORT FICTION: THE ART OF THE TALE Spring, 3 credit hours GER 8
+ENGL 315 SHORT FICTION: THE ART OF THE TALE Spring, 3 credit hours GER 8

 The short story genre is explored by reading selections from various writers around the world.
 Students also write their own short stories in order to gain perspective on the literary form of the short story, the range of ideas expressed within that form, and the creative process used to produce that form.
 Three hours lecture per week.
-Prerequisites: Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) and one lower-level literature course and 30 credit hours earned with a cumulative GPA of 2.0 or permission of instructor.
+Prerequisites: Composition & the Spoken Word (ENGL 101) and one lower-level literature course and 30 credit hours earned with a cumulative GPA of 2.0 or permission of instructor.